The best way to handle ungrateful behaviour on holiday.

 So, you now find yourself in power struggles and stressed out, that makes you and your daughter more miserable.

-So, what can we do?
+So, what can we do to handle ungrateful behaviour on holiday?

-The first step is always to calm the situation down, For many years struggling with my own daughter’s reactive behaviour, I didn’t know that my well-meaning reactions were actually causing more stress and prolonging her reactive outbursts.
+For many years struggling with my own daughter’s reactive behaviour, I didn’t know that my well-meaning reactions were actually causing more stress and prolonging her reactive outbursts.

 Using the 3-step coaching model I teach, “The Language of Listening® “The first premise is “All behaviour is communication.”
 And children will keep communicating until the feel heard.